Azure/azure-powershell/src/KeyVault/KeyVault/help/New-AzKeyVault.md

 ```

 ### -Hsm
-Specifies the type of this vault as MHSM.
+Specifies the type of this vault as managed hsm.

 ```yaml
 Type: System.Management.Automation.SwitchParameter